stephengold/Minie/README.md

     } else { // if the object moves
         if (its shape can be approximated by the convex hull of a mesh) {
             use a HullCollisionShape
+        } else if (its shape can be decomposed into convex hulls) {
+            use a compound of hull shapes
         } else {
             use a GImpactCollisionShape
         }